boinor/boinor/docs/source/background.md

 # Background

-These notebooks contain more theoretical explanations about the Astrodynamics concepts used in poliastro.
+These notebooks contain more theoretical explanations about the Astrodynamics concepts used in boinor.
 For further information,
 have a look at the books we recommend in the {ref}`bibliography`.